 Public Planning Inquiry - Whitechapel Bell Foundry

-We wish to thank all 27,000 people who signed the petition, our supporters in the community, the readers of the Spitalfields Life blog, and all those who have worked with us to reach this critical stage of our campaign to preserve and revitalise Britain’s oldest single-purpose industrial building.
+We wish to thank all 27,000 people who signed the petition, our supporters in the community, the readers of the Spitalfields Life blog, and all those who have worked with us in our attempt to preserve and revitalise Britain’s oldest single-purpose industrial building.

 For updates, follow Twitter @SavetheWbf